Event-Triggered Islanding in Inverter-Based Grids: Simulation Results

-In more detail, for our use case, we assume that bus 4 in Fig. \ref{fig:nom} has been compromised.
+In the RTS-24 use case, we assume that bus 4 in Fig. \ref{fig:nom} has been compromised.
 After the abnormal operation of bus 4 has been detected, the adaptive controlled islanding module will select an optimal topology to sectionalize the RTS-24 system into two stable partitions.
 We will refer to the partition, including the anomalous agent (bus 4), as the unhealthy partition ($\forall b \in B^{u}$).
 The healthy partition consists of all the remaining buses, i.e., $B^{h}: \forall b \notin B^{u}$.
-In Fig. \ref{fig:isl1}, we can see how the system is partitioned following the islanding methodology presented in Section \ref{s:islandingMethod}.
-We opt for larger islands instead of aggressively identifying the minimum size cut of the topology graph that will include the anomalous node (bus $4$) and have sufficient generation to meet the island's power demand.
+In Fig. \ref{fig:isl1}, we present the system partitioning following the islanding methodology of Section \ref{s:islandingMethod}.
+We opt for larger islands instead of aggressively identifying the minimum size cut of the topology graph that will include the anomalous node (bus $4$) and is supply-adequate.

 Traditional islanding methodologies would attempt to create a section including the compromised bus $4$ as well as buses $1, 2, 7, 8, 9, 11, 12, 13$, which would satisfy the generation-demand balance of the island.
 Specifically, the $P_{GEN}, Q_{GEN}$ are 1245MW and 1275MVA respectively, while the demand values are $P_{DEM}, Q_{DEM}$ are 1088MW and 221MVA.
 However, this topology would create load imbalances in the rest of the system and increase operational costs.
-Other islanding topologies, including buses $1, 2, 4, 7, 8, 9$ or $1, 2, 4, 5$ would require load sheddings since the generation would not be sufficient to meet load demands but would also congest lines such as lines 1-2 and 7-8.
+Other islanding topologies, including buses $1, 2, 4, 7, 8, 9$ or $1, 2, 4, 5$ would require load shedding due to load-generation imbalance but would also congest lines such as lines 1-2 and 7-8.

 The proposed method identifies ``larger" stable islands while avoiding uneconomical operation, line congestion, and load shedding.
 The details of the nominal system, i.e., before islanding, as well as the corresponding two islands created after the detection of the malicious agent (Fig. \ref{fig:isl1}), are presented in Table \ref{tab:isl_step1}.
-Leveraging the AC power flow solution and the generator cost information provided in \cite{subcommittee1979ieee}, we can calculate that before the islanding the cost of operating the whole system was \$36418.68, while after the islanding, the aggregated cost is \$36436.05 (0.05\% increase).
-Furthermore, both islands 1 and 2 have sufficient generation and reserves to meet the current demands and potential future load increases.
+Leveraging MATPOWER's AC power flow solutions and the generator cost information provided in \cite{subcommittee1979ieee}, we can calculate that, before islanding, the cost of operating the whole system was \$36418.68, while after the islanding, the aggregated cost is \$36436.05 (0.05\% increase).
+Both islands have sufficient generation and reserves to meet current demands.

 In cases where contingencies persist, the evolutionary stage of the adaptive islanding methodology will attempt to partition the unhealthy part of the system into smaller islands while meeting operational constraints.
 Fig. \ref{fig:isl2} demonstrates how island 2 would be further partitioned if bus 4 cannot be recovered and continues to operate abnormally.
 Island 2 is segregated into island 2a (unhealthy) and island 2b (healthy).
 The specific generation details for the aforementioned islands are summarized in Table \ref{tab:isl_step2}.
 It should be noted that in cases where the system constraints do not allow the design of two stable (supply-adequate) islands, the methodology prioritizes the formation of a bigger healthy partition (avoiding load shedding in this section) as defined by Eqs. \eqref{eq:lineConst1},\eqref{eq:lineConst2}, and \eqref{eq:loads}. \looseness=-1